Villa San Giovanni: The last decades

 Since the seventies Villa San Giovanni has experienced rapid population growth, mainly due to a phenomenon of internal emigration that has led many residents of the neighboring municipalities to move to Villa, mainly for business reasons.
 As a result of the rapid increase in residents, the last few decades, especially since the early 1980s, have seen an expansion of the urban center and a growth in buildings never seen before, particularly in the area of Pezzo and along the coast, where vast areas previously entirely covered with greenery are now occupied by recent private housing and commercial buildings.

 Villa has gone through one of the most difficult periods of its history between 1985 and 1991, a period in which a violent feud between the families of 'Ndrangheta has bloodied the Reggio, involving also the small town of the Strait and reaping many victims in the Villese citizenship, among which is the deputy mayor of the city, Giovanni Trecroci, murdered on 11 February 1990.
 On 9 August 1991 the Deputy Prosecutor General to the Supreme Court of Cassation, Antonino Scopelliti, was assassinated by 'Ndrangheta on behalf of the Sicilian Mafia.
 The feud of 'Ndrangheta ended in 1991 and since then no violent acts of this nature have occurred at Villa.

 Today, Villa still presents itself as an ever-expanding town, registering a significant increase in citizens of foreign nationality in the last decade.

 Transport

 Ferry services link Villa San Giovanni and Messina, including a train ferry departing from the main railway station.
 The town is also served by the A2 motorway Salerno-Reggio Calabria.
 Now 80% of vehicles that need to go in Sicily pass by here.

-Villa San Giovanni is also the southern terminus of the long-proposed but not-built Strait of Messina Bridge.
+The planned Strait of Messina Bridge will connect Villa San Giovanni and Torre Faro when it opens in 2032 and it will become the longest suspension bridge in the world.